 The student is encouraged to speak with his or her teacher if the student knows of an absence ahead of time so that the teacher and student may plan any makeup work.
-Please remember the importance of student attendance at school.
-With limited exceptions, all absences count for the 90 percent threshold set in state law regarding attendance for credit or final grade.
-[See Attendance for Credit or Final Grade on page 22.]
+Please remember the importance of student attendance at school and that, even though absences may be excused or unexcused, all absences account for the 90 percent threshold regarding the state laws surrounding "attendance for credit or final grade."
+[See Attendance for Credit or Final Grade on page 23.]

 A student will be permitted to make up tests and turn in projects due in any class missed because of absence.
-Teachers may assign a late penalty to any long-term project in accordance with timelines approved by the principal and previously communicated to students.
+Teachers may assign a late penalty to any long-term project in accordance with timelines approved by the Interim Superintendent and previously communicated to students.